aaalgo/tapp/README.md

 ## Prerequisites

--Boost
--TA-lib
+- Boost
+- TA-lib

 The library generates Gnuplot scripts as figures, though it doesn't depend on Gnuplot.

 ## Installation

 There are only two files in the library: ta++.h and ta++-plot.h.
 Just drop these files in somewhere your C++ compiler is aware of and you are done.

-Compile and Link
+## Compile and Link

 TA++ depends on two libraries: TA-lib and boost date & time.
 If you use g++ and the latest version of TA-lib, you need to add "-lboost_date_time -lta_lib" to your g++ commandline.

+To build the example program, type "make" in the project directory.